Brian Wilson: 1968–1975: Reduced activity and professional decline

-Unreleased album productions, Spring, and Mount Vernon and Fairway

 Later in 1969, Wilson produced poet Stephen Kalinich's spoken-word album A World of Peace Must Come.
 That November, the Beach Boys signed to Reprise Records, a subsidiary of Warner Bros., with contractual terms requiring Wilson's active participation in their albums.
 (Note: Though Wilson never personally signed the agreement, the band's corporate structure allowed it to pass with three of five member votes.)
 In March 1970, Wilson briefly substituted for Mike Love on tour.
 In April, he attempted to produce a country and western album for co-manager Fred Vail, later known as Cows in the Pasture.